R31Z/JS-questions-and-answers/Questions and Answers.md

 charAt() method returns the character at the specified index.
 ## 43. Which built-in method combines the text of two strings and returns a new string?
 concat() method returns the character at the specified index.
+## 44. Which built-in method calls a function for each element in the array?